Aperture Foundation: Aperture/Michael E. Hoffman Award

 In 2003, the Foundation instituted the first Aperture/Michael E. Hoffman Award, in memory of Michael E. Hoffman (died 2001), who was Aperture's publisher for 37 years.

-The Paris Photo–Aperture Foundation PhotoBook Awards
+The Paris Photo–Aperture PhotoBook Awards

-The Paris Photo–Aperture Foundation PhotoBook Awards is a yearly photography book award that is given jointly by Paris Photo and Aperture Foundation.
+The Paris Photo–Aperture PhotoBook Awards is a yearly photography book award that is given jointly by Paris Photo and Aperture.
 It is announced at the Paris Photo fair and was established in 2012.
-The categories are Photography Catalogue of the Year, PhotoBook of the Year and First PhotoBook (with a $10,000 prize).
+The categories are Photography Catalog of the Year, PhotoBook of the Year and First PhotoBook (with a $10,000 prize).

 Aperture Portfolio Prize

 The Aperture Portfolio Prize is an annual international competition to discover, exhibit, and publish new talents in photography.